-- a.
-Except as and to the extent exempted from local regulation by Chapter 40A, Section 3 of the General Laws, all applicants for a building permit for interior or exterior construction in a Residence District in connection with a use included in the Schedule of Use Regulations under Section 3.2.12 (Religious), or 3.2.13 (Educational) and all applicants for a driveway permit in connection with such use or proposed use in a Residence District shall undergo site plan review in accordance with the substantive and procedural requirements of Section 5.3.1 a) before a driveway permit or building permit can issue.
-For review under this Subsection 5.3.3, the Planning Board may either approve the plan as submitted, as provided by Section 5.3.1a) (i), or approve the plan subject to conditions, as provided for by Section 5.3.1 a) (ii).
-Activities on lots devoted to religious or non-profit educational use at the present time shall not be subject to this provision. - b.
-The Planning Board shall be a review board as provided for in Section 6.2.2 for all applications to the Board of Appeals for permissive uses in a Residence District.
+- (1) Except as and to the extent exempted from local regulation by MGL c.
+40A, § 3, all applicants for a building permit for interior or exterior construction in a residence district in connection with a use included in the Schedule of Use Regulations under § 240-3.2, Subsection (12) (Religious), or Subsection (13) (Educational) and all applicants for a driveway permit in connection with such use or proposed use in a residence district shall undergo site plan review in accordance with the substantive and procedural requirements of Subsection A(1) before a driveway permit or building permit can issue.
+For review under this Subsection C, the Planning Board may either approve the plan as submitted, as provided by Subsection A(1)(b)[1], or approve the plan subject to conditions, as provided for by Subsection A(1)(b)[2].
+Activities on lots devoted to religious or nonprofit educational use at the present time shall not be subject to this provision. - (2) The Planning Board shall be a review board as provided for in § 240-6.2B for all applications to the Board of Appeals for permissive uses in a residence district.